Myokine: In regulating heart architecture

 Heart muscle is subject to two kinds of stress: physiologic stress, i.e. exercise; and pathologic stress, i.e. disease related.
 Likewise, the heart has two potential responses to either stress: cardiac hypertrophy, which is a normal, physiologic, adaptive growth; or cardiac remodeling, which is an abnormal, pathologic, maladaptive growth.
 Upon being subjected to either stress, the heart "chooses" to turn on one of the responses and turn off the other.
 If it has chosen the abnormal path, i.e. remodeling, exercise can reverse this choice by turning off remodeling and turning on hypertrophy.
 The mechanism for reversing this choice is the microRNA miR-222 in cardiac muscle cells, which exercise up-regulates via unknown myokines. miR-222 represses genes involved in fibrosis and cell-cycle control.

 In immunomodulation

 Immunomodulation and immunoregulation were a particular focus of early myokine research, as, according to Dr. Bente Klarlund Pedersen and her colleagues, "the interactions between exercise and the immune system provided a unique opportunity to evaluate the role of underlying endocrine and cytokine mechanisms."

 Muscle has an impact on the trafficking and inflammation of lymphocytes and neutrophils.
 During exercise, both neutrophils and NK cells and other lymphocytes enter the blood.
-Long-duration, high-intensity exercise leads to a decrease in the number of lymphocytes, while the concentration of neutrophils increases through mechanisms including adrenaline and cortisol.Interleukin-6 has been shown to mediate the increase in Cortisol: IL-6 stimulates the production of cortisol and therefore induces leukocytosis and lymphocytopenia.
+Long-duration, high-intensity exercise leads to a decrease in the number of lymphocytes, while the concentration of neutrophils increases through mechanisms including adrenaline and cortisol.
+Interleukin-6 (IL-6) has been shown to mediate the increase in cortisol: IL-6 stimulates the production of cortisol and therefore induces leukocytosis and lymphocytopenia.